San Francisco, California

 When & Where

-For over 30 years, SVForum has fostered innovation, entrepreneurship and leadership in Silicon Valley.
+For over 30 years, Silicon Valley Forum has fostered innovation, entrepreneurship and leadership in Silicon Valley.
 We function as a center of knowledge and connections, covering everything from the latest tech trends to the startup and investment ecosystem.
 We have long history of creating successful events, programs and conferences that educate, train, inspire and connect technologists, entrepreneurs, corporates, investors, innovation and startup hubs, and students—in Silicon Valley, throughout the U.S., and globally.
 We organize about 150 different activities per year, have over 20,000 subscribers/users, and work with over 40 countries worldwide.

-Our partners include global leaders Bank of the West, IBM, Microsoft, Qualcomm, and Siemens, as well as leading venture capital firms, and service providers.
+Our partners include global leaders Bank of the West, IBM, Microsoft, Qualcomm, Siemens, and TriNet, as well as leading venture capital firms and service providers.
 SVForum is a fully independent 501 (c) (3) non-profit organization.